cataclysmbnteam/Cataclysm-BN/data/mods/rpg_system/README.md

 Each base class should give a total of 1 stat point per level, and each prestige class should give a total of 1.5 stat points per level.
 In addition to stat points, classes will give unique bonuses.

 A guideline for trait level requirements is 5 if the highest required stat is 12, 10 if the highest required stat is 16, and no level requirement otherwise.

+### Cross-mod compatibility

+If you want to add a new mod, you can call `add_mutation` from your own mod to register a new class or trait.
+See [here](https://github.com/mamick2006/Cataclysm-BN/releases/tag/release) for an example.

 ### TODOs